BananaAcid/FuncStackJs/README.md

 ## identifying a task in onProgress:
 in onProgress(statusObj, curFn) you can:
 - `curFn.name == 'abc'`
-- `this.get(curFn).id` -> .stack and more
+- `this.get(curFn).id` -> `.stack` and more

 ## let the task check its own status for 'canceled' and paused:
 within your async function, you may use `myFuncStack.get(this).stack == FuncStack.ENUM_STATE.CANCELED` to check, if it has been moved to the error stack - since it has not returned yet / called done(), there is no other reason

-also: you could check `myFuncStack.isStopped == true` -> that tells, if tasks are currently consumed - but this task should finish anyway.
+also: you could check `myFuncStack.isStopped == true` -> that tells, if tasks are currently consumed - but the current task should finish anyway.
+This will change if `manualConsume` was set to true.

 ## resolve a ajax based task manually: